mohhddhassan/kafka-clickhouse-pipeline/README.md

 * Simulate more complex streaming use cases (e.g., log aggregation)
 * Add Grafana to visualize real-time metrics from ClickHouse 📊

+> Have an idea or feedback?
+Feel free to fork and contribute! 🚀

 ---

 ## 🙌 Thanks To